 How are this interdependence and reciprocity to be achieved?
 In my view, they can be achieved without jeopardising the independence of the judiciary if, in the first place, the legislature, the government and the courts understand and respect each other's role.
 Better understanding between the three branches of the state is the key to better relations.
 That is not to deny that there will be tensions from time to time between the courts and the other branches of the state.
-As Lord Bingham once remarked, a country where they never disagree is unlikely to be one that any of us would want to live in.
-But they need to bear in mind constantly that they share a commitment to the fundamental values of our society, and share responsibility to ensure that it remains a healthy democracy committed to the rule of law.
+As Lord Bingham once remarked, a country where they never disagree is unlikely to be one that any of us would want to live in.8 But they need to bear in mind constantly that they share a commitment to the fundamental values of our society, and share responsibility to ensure that it remains a healthy democracy committed to the rule of law.
 Bearing that in mind, they have to treat each other with mutual respect, giving proper weight to each other's functions and responsibilities.
 By doing so, they can better secure public confidence in all three institutions.

 However, this is easier said than done.
 In the remainder of this lecture, I would like to discuss some of the problems which lie in the way, and to suggest some possible ways of addressing them.
-The independence of the judiciary is critical to its performance of its role.

-It cannot be seen by the public to apply the criminal law properly unless it is independent of the prosecution and the defence, and it cannot effectively protect human or constitutional rights, when they present an obstacle to the government's or legislature's preferred solution to a problem, unless it is independent of those institutions.
 The greatest single difficulty arises from the delicate relationship between democracy and constitutional adjudication.
 In Britain, it is sometimes suggested that the judiciary has recently assumed a greater policy role than it traditionally performed, through the growth of judicial review, the advent of the Human Rights Act, and the UK's membership of the EU with its Charter of Fundamental Rights.
 The suggestion is made that, in order for adjudication of this kind to be compatible with democratic principles, the appointment of the highest judges should be decided on a political basis, as in the United States, rather than on the recommendation of an independent body such as the Judicial Appointments Commission.

 In response, one might point out that adjudication of a constitutional nature is not new, and that its existence should not be controversial.
 Judicial review of governmental action has existed for centuries, and is an essential means of ensuring that the executive remains within the limits of the law.
 Its growth in modern times reflects not the emergence of power-hungry judges but the enlargement of the range of governmental functions, and a consequent increase in the extent of official decision-making.
 If the incorporation of human rights treaties and our membership of the EU have required the courts to decide questions which might not have come before them in the past, that is the result of Parliament's decision to enact the relevant legislation, as proposed by the government.
 There is nothing undemocratic about Parliament itself deciding to protect human rights.
+And it has taken democratic decisions to give the function of protecting those rights to the courts, and to establish a method of appointing judges which places at its centre a body independent of politics.